- When is a Cone 6 a Cone 6? Have you ever wondered what a perfectly fired mature cone 6 looks like?

 Converting Cone Bending Angle to Equivalent Temperature

-Using charts provided by Orton, equivalent temperatures can be determined from the final bending position of the Pyrometric Cone.
+Using charts provided by Orton (upon request), equivalent temperatures can be determined from the final bending position of the Pyrometric Cone.
 Orton Self-Supporting Cones duplicate their bending behavior with a standard deviation of 2.4 angular degrees or less than ± 2°C. And only Orton cones are traceable to Standards established in 1956 by H.P.
 Beerman at the National Bureau of Standards (Journal of American Ceramic Society, Vol. 39 1956), Cones from other manufacturers tested by Orton have been shown to have variations as much as 10 times larger.

 Orton Pyrometric Cones are dry pressed instead of plastic formed, providing less variability in performance, higher green strength and fewer mounting problems.
 All cone batches made by Orton are tested to match established standards.
 Materials are mixed, sampled and test cones made and fired on defined heating rates with Standard Cones.
 Small adjustments in the batch composition are made, as necessary, until bending performance matches the Standard Cones.
 This assures accurate, reproducible and traceable behavior for all Pyrometric Cones made by Orton.